 Content is a website’s raison d’etre.
 Your content’s value is why users visit the site, so the importance of a well-planned content strategy cannot be stressed enough.

 Content development must incorporate an SEO strategy to ensure the website content reaches its target audience.
 A well-planned content strategy boosts a site’s search engine visibility and rankings.
-Optimization using tools like Google Analytics is crucial for content creation.
+Optimization using tools like Google Analytics is also crucial for content creation.

 Your existing brand elements should influence the new website’s design.
-Incorporate your color scheme, fonts, design and company logo so website visitors instantly recognize you.
+Incorporate your color scheme, fonts, imagery and company logo so website visitors instantly recognize you.
 Startups can give their web developers more design freedom.

 After handing off the design to your development team, it’s time for the coding process.
 The platform, database and framework you decided on earlier all play a role in translating your design into functioning web pages.